roopekaaronen/starter-academic/content/publication/collectiveintelligence/index.md

 # Publication name and optional abbreviated publication name.
 publication: In *PsyArXiv*

-abstract: This article makes the argument that all intelligence is best understood as collective intelligence.
+abstract: In this article we make the argument that all intelligence is best understood as collective intelligence.

 # Summary.
 An optional shortened abstract.
 summary: